Obscure Hidden Spots in Lisbon Portugal

 Looking for some unusual things to do in Lisbon Portugal?
 Like every splendid capital city, Lisbon comes with an obligatory to do list.
-From its grand squares to St. George's Castle on its highest point, Lisbon presents you with a set of glistening jewels.
+From its grand squares to St. George's Castle on its highest point, Lisbon presents you with a set of glistening jewels and azulejo clad buildings.
 You'll undoubtedly be dazzled.

 But not every stroll or reverie needs to be shared with other tourists.
 And Lisbon's charms are so legion, you have freedom to vary the itinerary and choose something obscure and off the beaten path that strikes your fancy.

-If you have crowd fatigue or want to dig deeper, here’s my guide to ferreting out cool and unusual places in Lisbon for the discerning traveler.
+If you have crowd fatigue or want to dig deeper, here’s my guide to ferreting out hidden gems in Lisbon for the discerning traveler.
 In a country famous for exploring, it’s sometimes better to keep looking.
 Especially if you’re up for a little adventure.

-Unusual Off the Beaten Track Gems in Lisbon
+Unusual Off the Beaten Track Hidden Gems in Lisbon

 1. National Tile Museum